apache/cordova-docs/www/docs/en/7.x/reference/cordova-plugin-media/index.md

 ### Android Quirks

-- Android devices record audio in Adaptive Multi-Rate format.
-The specified file should end with a _.amr_ extension.
+- Android devices record audio in AAC ADTS file format.
+The specified file should end with a _.aac_ extension.
 - The hardware volume controls are wired up to the media volume while any Media objects are alive.
 Once the last created Media object has `release()` called on it, the volume controls revert to their default behaviour.
 The controls are also reset on page navigation, as this releases all Media objects.

 ### iOS Quirks

-- iOS only records to files of type _.wav_ and returns an error if the file name extension is not correct.
+- iOS only records to files of type _.wav_ and _.m4a_ and returns an error if the file name extension is not correct.

 - If a full path is not provided, the recording is placed in the application's `documents/tmp` directory.
 This can be accessed via the `File` API using `LocalFileSystem.TEMPORARY`.
 Any subdirectory specified at record time must already exist.